 Mask length is 8 bits.
 The value is the number of contiguous bits left justified used as a mask which describes the address.
-The mask length must be less than or equal to Addr Length 8.
-If the message is sent for a single source then the Mask length must equal Addr length 8.
-In version 2 of PIM, it is strongly recommended that this field be set to 32 for IPv4.
+The mask length must be less than or equal to the address length in bits for the given Address Family and Encoding Type.
+If the message is sent for a single group then the Mask length must equal the address length in bits for the given Address Family and Encoding Type.
+In version 2 of PIM, it is strongly recommended that this field be set to 32 for IPv4 native encoding.